ajitsingh98/Data-Science-Interview-Questions-Answers/tree_based_methods.md

 ---

-15. **True or False**: Considering a binary classification problem $(y = 0\ or \ y = 1)$, ensemble
-averaging, wherein the outputs of individual models are linearly combined to produce a fused output is a form of a static committee machine.
+Q. **True or False**: Considering a binary classification problem $(y = 0\ or \ y = 1)$, ensemble averaging, wherein the outputs of individual models are linearly combined to produce a fused output is a form of a static committee machine.

 <table align='center'>
 <tr>
 <td align="center">